 Best Line: "The head still good though, the head still good though / Make me say "Nam Myoho Renge Kyo" / Make a nigga say big words and act lyrical / Make me get spiritual / Make me believe in miracles, Buddhist monks and Cap'n Crunch cereal / Lord have mercy, thou will not hurt me"

 2. Beyoncé - "Freedom" ft.
 Kendrick Lamar

 Holy shit, this record.
 Everything about this record.
-It should be clear by this point that when Kendrick is really feeling the concept of a track, he puts his all in.
+It should be clear at this point that when Kendrick is really feeling the concept of a track, he puts his all in.
 This soulful cut from Beyoncé’s Lemonade produced one of Kendrick’s best verses of 2016, not to mention an incredibly powerful performance at the BET Awards.

 Best Line: "Ten Hail Marys, I meditate for practice / Channel 9 news tell me I'm movin' backwards / Eight blocks left, death is around the corner / Seven misleadin' statements 'bout my persona / Six headlights wavin' in my direction / Five-O askin' me what's in my possession"

 1. DJ Khaled - "Holy Key" ft.
 Kendrick Lamar & Big Sean

 Considering Khaled is essentially a feature-hunter by trade, it makes sense that he managed to lock down Kendrick’s most fire verse of the year (so far, at least).
 The Major Key standout features an initially calm and collected Kendrick before his energy hits a crescendo mid-verse and goes into turbo mode with the fluctuating inflections that only Kendrick could pull off.